Murder of Nonoi: Mohammed Ali bin Johari (Nonoi's stepfather)

-Born on 31 August 1976 (presumably) as one of the sons of Johari bin Mohammed Yus and Fatimah binte Yusoff, Mohammed Ali grew up together with a few siblings in his family.
-Aspects of his early life before the murder were based on the news reports covering the murder of Nonoi and court testimonies in his trial.
+Born to Johari bin Mohammed Yus and Fatimah binte Yusoff, Mohammed Ali grew up together with a few siblings in his family.
 Mohammed Ali was reported to be a drug addict who abused marijuana and cough syrup and others; this habit continued until his arrest on 4 March 2006.
 At the time of his arrest, Mohammed Ali was working as a freelance dispatch driver.

-Mdm Mastura, Nonoi's mother, was not Mohammed Ali's first wife.
-His first marriage was with another woman when he was 16 years old.
-Together with the unnamed woman, Mohammed Ali had three children.
+Mohammed Ali was married when he was 16 years old and had three children.
+He first met Mdm Mastura in 2005 and got her pregnant in that same year, leading to his divorce with his first wife and she gained custody of all their three children.
 According to his ex-wife, Mohammed Ali was a "jealous husband" and "impatient man" with a quick temper.
-Their first marriage ended with a divorce in 2005 when Mohammed Ali first met Mdm Mastura and got her pregnant in that same year, with the ex-wife gaining custody of all their three children.
-In November of that same year he divorced his first wife, Mohammed Ali and Mdm Mastura married, after she similarly divorced her first husband Mohamed Fauzi bin Abdul Kadil.
+Mohammed Ali and Mastura married, after she similarly divorced her first husband Mohamed Fauzi bin Abdul Kadil.

-In the divorce proceedings with her first husband, Mdm Mastura gained custody of Nonoi, who was one of Mdm Mastura's three children from her first marriage, while the other two - both reportedly named Mohammad Akid (a son) and Nurasyakirin (a daughter) respectively - went to live with their father.
+In the divorce proceedings with her first husband, Mastura gained custody of Nonoi, who was one of Mastura's three children from her first marriage, while the other two children, a son and another daughter went to live with their father.
 Effectively, Nonoi became Mohammed Ali's stepdaughter.
-After the marriage between Mohammed Ali and Mdm Mastura, the couple welcomed a newborn son, reportedly named Daniel (nicknamed "Didi"), who thus became Nonoi's half brother.
+After the marriage between Mohammed Ali and Mastura, the couple had another son.
 The family of four resided in a one-room flat in Pipit Road.
 During his time of marriage, Mohammed Ali maintained a close relationship with his parents and unmarried siblings (who lived together with their parents).

-The newly-wed couple developed a daily routine since their marriage.
-Normally, before work, the couple would drop off their two children (Nonoi and Daniel) at Mohammed Ali's parents' three-room flat at Circuit Road.
-After which, Mohammed Ali would first drive his wife to her workplace at Upper Serangoon and drop her off before he go on to proceed with his dispatch driver job.
-They would leave the children under the care of Mohammed Ali's parents until they finished work, and after that, they would bring the children back home to their residential home at Pipit Road.
-This is the daily routine that would last until the day Nonoi died.